Gavial - Gracemere Road – Lawrie Street Upgrade (LSU) project

 - Removal of roundabouts at the Old Capricorn Highway/O’Shanesy Street and John Street/Russell Street intersections, and construction of new signalised intersections.

-The $35 million project is funded under the $400 million Queensland Government Roads Stimulus Package Economic Recovery Strategy: Unite and Recover for Queensland Jobs announced by the Queensland Government in May 2020.
+This project is funded under the $400 million Queensland Government Roads Stimulus Package Economic Recovery Strategy: Unite and Recover for Queensland Jobs announced by the Queensland Government in May 2020.

 - Total investment